Skip to main content

 keeps local play varied

-Location capacity:
+Territory capacity:

-prevents clutter inside one Location
+prevents clutter inside one Territory

 Compatibility And Exclusion